Welcome to A Strange Object

 Hello!
 You may know us as the Austin-based independent press focused on fiction.
 In 2019 we joined the nonprofit publishing house Deep Vellum as an imprint.

 We are thrilled to be able to continue our mission of publishing original voices in fiction (as well as the occasional stellar memoir or brilliant but hard-to-categorize nonfiction) alongside Deep Vellum's powerful list of fiction, poetry, nonfiction, graphic novels, photography, and translated literature.
-Deep Vellum's works in translation span forty-five languages, and its authors hail from sixty-five countries.
-In addition, DV actively invests in creating and supporting a diverse literary culture here in Texas.
+Deep Vellum's works in translation span fifty-three languages, and its authors hail from seventy-five countries.
+DV actively invests in creating and supporting a diverse literary culture here in Texas.
 We couldn't be prouder to join such a cosmopolitan, humane, and visionary organization.

 \ \ \